top of page

 About

 Joe Seamons is a musician and educator based in the Pacific Northwest and dedicated to helping people connect with their heritage through music and storytelling.
-As director of The Rhapsody Project, he works with youth in Seattle to explore the influence of regional and personal history through the lens of American blues and folk songs.
-He serves as board chair of the Maxville Heritage Interpretive Center.
+As co-founder of The Rhapsody Project, he builds communities that serve and center young people while establishing cultural equity.

-Born and raised in Northwestern Oregon, Joe has made a living interpreting the songs and stories of the local sawmill, logging, and fishing ballads composed by elder working people and folklorists.
+Born and raised in Columbia County, Oregon, Joe interprets the songs and stories of sawmills, logging camps, and commercial fisheries composed by workers and folklorists of that community.
 Many of these songs are included on the 2016 album, Timberbound, the story of which is detailed here.
-In the same vein, Joe directed and served as executive producer for a Smithsonian Folkways album entitled, "Roll, Columbia: Woody Guthrie's 26 Northwest Songs."
+In the same vein, Joe served as an executive producer for a Smithsonian Folkways album entitled, "Roll, Columbia: Woody Guthrie's 26 Northwest Songs."

 Joe's work to interpret, document, and reflect upon the ethos of Northwest folk songs and stories--post-colonization--continues regularly on his blog, which you can read here